Jr-979/MU-AutoEval/README.md

 Source code repo

 ##How to use
+1. Clone this repository
+2. Navigate to evaluation.py file
-Double click on python file and enjoy
+3. Double click on python file and enjoy